opendaylight/transportpce/docs/developer-guide.rst

 (from A to Z and Z to A).
 In case the path between A and Z could not be fully created, a rollback function is called to set the equipment on the path back to their initial configuration (as they were before invoking the Renderer).

+Magnesium brings the support of OTN services.
+SR0 supports the creation of OTU4, ODU4, ODU2/ODU2e and ODU1 interfaces.
+The creation of these interfaces must be triggered through otn-service-path RPC.
+Full support (service-implementation-request /service delete rpc, topology alignement after the service has been created) will be provided in later releases of Magnesium.

 OLM
 ^^^^^^^^